amanmrangin/java_learning/README.md

 - Apply **SOLID** design principles.
   - Single Responsiblity: Class should have single responsibility not combining with other domain/responsibility
   - Open for Extention, Closed for Modification: A class should be desgined for extenstion (subclass inheritance) and bug fixes.
 Not to modify (add new behaviour) unless needed
-  - Liskov Substitution: An instance of Subclass can repalce the instance of Superclass without disrupting behavior.
+  - Liskov Substitution: An instance of Subclass can repalce/substitue the instance of Superclass without disrupting behavior.
 There are some exceptions to change the classes to avoid violation of this rule
   - Interface Segragation: Split the large behavior (multiple methods) of interface into multiple smaller interfaces.
 This allows the subclasses to implement only required behaviour.
+No class should be forced to implement the method of an interface that does not require it.
   - Dependency Invesion: Decouple the classes/modules with abstraction to avoid the dependency.
+  - DRY (Don't Repeat Yourself): Don't write the behavior/method multiple times in a project.
+Use the Resuability in mind to write once.
+  - KISS (Keep it Simple Stupid): Keep the code readable and simple and reusable